Mancusi v. DeForte: After O'Connor

 At trial in 2004 Ziegler moved to have the evidence from his hard drive suppressed, arguing that the IT employees, despite their ability and duty to monitor other employees' Internet usage, could not consent and had not consented to do a physical search and seizure in his office on the government's behalf.
 It was denied, and he later pleaded guilty to a lesser charge as part of a plea bargain in 2005.
 He then appealed.
 Judge Diarmuid O'Scannlain upheld the district court, writing that due to both the monitoring and social norms regarding privacy expectations on an employer-owned computer, Ziegler had no privacy interest in the computer and thus could not contest the intrusion into his office based on information obtained remotely from that computer.

 Ziegler petitioned for an en banc rehearing.
 In response, the original panel withdrew its first opinion and issued a newer, longer one, acknowledging as the first had not the "seminal" importance of Mancusi in establishing an employee's expectation of privacy at work.
 This time it held that Ziegler did indeed have a privacy interest in his office, but left undisturbed its holding that Frontline's consent overrode that.

-Another circuit judge moved sua sponte for en banc.
+Another circuit judge moved sua sponte for a rehearing en banc.
 The motion failed to attract enough votes, but 11 judges dissented, arguing that office politics at Frontline and statements in the record made it unclear whether there was or could have been consent, and that even if there was that was not enough to overcome Ziegler's privacy rights.
 In a separate opinion, one dissenter, Chief Judge Alex Kozinski, accused the original panel of "plucking consent out of its judicial top hat ...
 Appellate review is not a magic wand and we undermine public confidence in the judicial process when we make it look like it is."
 The original panel in turn accused the dissenters of "post hoc revisionism" that adequately justified their original positions.